JosefButts/SampleChatAssistant/README.md

 ## Overview

-This project is designed to run using Docker Compose, with a Makefile to simplify common tasks.
+This project is a simple chat assistant and web search tool designed to run using Docker Compose, with a Makefile to simplify common tasks.
 Below are instructions on how to set up, run, and manage the application.

 ## Prerequisites